 This caused a rapid escalation from both sides using heavy automatic weapons and a blood bath ensued.
 Oddly enough, the sole survivor of this confrontation was Xiao Shang Dong, despite having 7 shots entering his body from both sides.
 The Chinese government formally decorated him as “Red Army Hero” and every year on August 1st, he is invited to tell his story to the new soldiers of the 49th field army special forces.

 - The article alludes to the use of western boxing by the Russians surprised the Chinese troops, however boxing was practiced in China as far as 1959 when it was banned.
-I find interesting that know how was lost, perhaps the fear to be sent to a work camp was enough to swept it aside.
+I find interesting the know how was lost, perhaps the fear to be sent to a work camp was enough to swept it aside.